 Current and prospective students can email them on firstname.lastname@example.org or ring on 01225 876543.
 You can also find more information on the University’s Student Support Page.

 Also remember to follow @BathSpaSSS on Twitter to keep up with lots of useful tips and information.

-Alternatively, for independent and impartial advice, email our Student Advice Centre, on email@example.com.
+Alternatively, for independent and impartial advice, email the Students' Union Advice Centre, on email@example.com.

 The doctors surgery that the University uses is Fairfield Park Health Centre

 For more information on appointments visit the Medical Service page of the University’s website

 Bath BA1 6EA